 Well, Hello!
 I’m so flattered that you’re here and keen to know more about me!

-Well then, since you asked, here are 7 fascinating facts… 😉
+Ok, well since you asked, here are 7 fascinating facts… 😉

 - I was born in the UK, spent the first 20 years of my life there and am moving the whole family back at the end of 2018

 - I now live in Sydney with my Aussie hubby

 - I have a teenage step son, a 5 year old, 3 year old and 6 month old.

 - I am currently obsessed with Gossip Girl (10 years late, I know!)

 - I try my best to live as low tox as possible but it’s so bloody hard!

 - I LOVE food.
 Like, if I’m not eating then I’m at least thinking about what I can eat next.